 There are plenty of things you can do to be safer during this time

-Some people may be considering using alcohol or other drugs as we move into level 2.
-If you took a break during lockdown you may have lower tolerance, meaning drugs will affect you more, with a greater chance of feeling overwhelmed or experiencing an overdose.
+If you took a break from using alcohol or other drugs you may have lower tolerance, meaning drugs will affect you more, with a greater chance of feeling overwhelmed or experiencing an overdose.
 The drug market has also likely changed, with higher risk of adulterants and products not being what you thought they were.

 Start slow by using a smaller amount than normal and waiting for the full effect (at least an hour for most substances) before using any more.
 Keep track of who you meet and keep good hygiene by washing your hands regularly and not sharing equipment.

-If you choose to use alcohol or other drugs while in in alert level 2, think about these things to reduce the impact it may have on yourself or others.
+If you choose to use alcohol or other drugs, think about these things to reduce the impact it may have on yourself or others.

 Reduce the impact on others from alcohol and other drug use

 Having a healthy and functioning household will help you to get through this time.

 Think carefully about what your use is like and how it could affect others.